SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 After importing the project, run the app and it should start a server.

 Navigate to `http://<base-url>:9090/VulnerableApp` , for eg: `http://localhost:9090/VulnerableApp` url and a User Interface will guide you to next steps.

-## New UI
-Running it in newer **React based User Interface**, Visit [Owasp VulnerableApp-facade UI](https://github.com/SasanLabs/VulnerableApp-facade).
-VulnerableApp-Facade is integrated with Owasp VulnerableApp.
-In order to run it, visit [Simple Start](https://github.com/SasanLabs/VulnerableApp-facade#simple-start)

 # How can Vulnerability Scanning tools use VulnerableApp ? #
 VulnerableApp is specifically designed for the Vulnerability Scanning Tools like ZAP wherein we expose vulnerability definitions via the following endpoints